Stephen McPartland: Parliamentary career

 McPartland initiated a parliamentary inquiry into electronic invoicing in the public sector; it delivered its findings in June 2014.
 He has also called for greater interoperability, with the launch of an Interoperability Charter in April 2013, to encourage and recognise best practice in delivering the Digital Economy.

 McPartland campaigned against corporate tax avoidance, including, in 2015, writing to all of the FTSE100 CEOs to ask whether they would be willing to support greater tax transparency.

 McPartland has worked closely with Sir Oliver Heald to campaign for Finn's Law, to provide emergency service animals with greater protection after Police Dog Finn was stabbed in Stevenage in 2016.

 McPartland has been outspoken on welfare issues and has garnered respect for his knowledge of the technical changes involved, leading the successful campaigns against changes to Tax Credits, improvements to Universal Credit and protecting the self-employed against changes to Employers National Insurance Contributions.
 He has been an outspoken critic of his own party in Government at times and successfully campaigned to improve Building Safety nationally, the McPartland-Smith amendments were supported by leaseholders and cladding groups.

 McPartland supported Brexit in the 2016 EU membership referendum.

 On 7 July 2022, he was appointed Minister of State for Security at the Home Office as part of the caretaker government installed by outgoing Prime Minister Boris Johnson, tasked with taking the National Security Act through Bill Committee.
 He was made a privy councillor upon his appointment.
 He was not reappointed by the incoming Prime Minister Liz Truss and returned to the backbenches.

 In January 2023 he was the only Conservative MP to vote against the Government on the Second Reading of the Strikes (Minimum Service Levels) Bill, describing it as "shameful" and an attack on individual trade union members.

 In February 2023, McPartland announced that he would seek re-election at the next general election, which was subsequently held in July 2024.

 Other work

 From 2014 until 2015, McPartland served as chairman of The Furniture Ombudsman, a not-for-profit, industry-wide customer disputes resolution body.
 McPartland was a Trustee of The Living Room Charity, which offers a wide range of free addiction treatment services, and a Patron of the Turn the Tide project.
 He was a Patron of Trailblazers, a national charity that reduces re-offending among young people through providing volunteer mentors.

+Post-parliamentary career

 After leaving parliament in 2024, McPartland setup Green Cyber Research.